Rubén Tejada: 2015

 On October 10, 2015, during the second game of the 2015 National League Division Series, Chase Utley slid into and took out Tejada in an attempt to break up what might have been an inning-ending double play, fracturing Tejada's right fibula in the collision.
 Utley was ruled safe by the umpires after a video review despite never actually touching the base.
 The Dodgers, who were losing 2-1 at the time of the incident, rallied to win the game 5-2.
 Major League Baseball suspended Utley for two games for his conduct "in violation of Official Baseball Rule 5.09 (a) (13), which is designed to protect fielders from precisely this type of rolling block that occurs away from the base."
 Utley appealed the suspension and remained active for the rest of the Dodgers post-season games.
 MLB subsequently dropped Utley's suspension on March 6, 2016, with Chief Baseball Officer Joe Torre stating "There wasn't anything clear-cut to say that play violated a rule."

+In 2016, Tejada said he hadn't spoken with Utley, though Utley had sent him several gifts.
+Tejada said what bothers him most about Utley's hit was that it came from a fellow middle infielder.
+"I would never do that to another infielder.
+That is the position I play, and I would never want to hurt another player that plays that position like that.
+It would have been different if some other position player, a corner infielder or an outfielder had done that to me, but he is an middle infielder, he should know better."